whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-16-Subscription-Box-Review-Coupon.md

 <DD>Value $50</DD>
 </DL>

 <p>I received a bracelet from this jeweler before and her designs are quite unique.
-This gold chain bracelet has a fresh water pearl chip as the charm.
-With a white pearl disk on it, this particular bracelet is delicate, simple yet feminine in design.</p>
+This gold chain bracelet has a fresh water pearl chip as the charm and is delicate, simple yet feminine in design.</p>

 <p>Here's a picture of the bracelet on me:</p>